CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 ![](./img/tp_addwifinetwork.png)

+!!! info ""
-?>  All the settings in this group are not available via WMI.
+     All the settings in this group are not available via WMI.

 <details><summary>SSID</summary>